in Salt Lake City UT

 A tummy tuck removes the excess skin, and it brings the separated muscles back to the center where they are re-anchored.
 This actually slims the waist in many patients.
-Dr. Reuben and Dr. Clayton also usually include some liposuction with our 22 Plastic Surgery tummy tuck procedures to remove stubborn pockets of fat in the area.
+Dr. Reuben and Dr. Moores also usually include some liposuction with our 22 Plastic Surgery tummy tuck procedures to remove stubborn pockets of fat in the area.

 If you’ve had children or gained and then lost a good deal of weight, it can be a depressing sight to see the stomach pooch every day when you get out of the shower.
 This surgery will flatten your stomach, remove loose skin and pockets of fat, and dramatically change your contour.

 It can give you back your pre-baby tummy.

 Your surgeon will customize your procedure to your cosmetic concerns after a thorough evaluation.
 Your procedure will include one of the following surgical techniques:

 - Traditional tummy tuck: This procedure uses an incision that runs beneath the underwear line from hip to hip.
 This is the most common approach, as it gives us plenty of access to both tighten excess skin and repair stretched abdominal muscles.
 The belly button is repositioned after skin is removed.

 - Mini tummy tuck: This version of abdominoplasty uses a shorter incision than the traditional approach.
 It usually does not involve the belly button and may or may not include repairing the abdominal muscles.
 It is appropriate for patients who have less drooping abdominal skin.